 The Property has operated at an average occupancy level of 94% since 2005, which obviously includes the extremely difficult economic times experienced from 2008-2011.
 Throughout its history, however, not only has the Property remained leased, but it has remained leased to the same core group of major tenants.
 The eight largest tenants (K-Mart, Stop & Shop, Ocean State, TJ Maxx, ACE Hardware, Savers, Joey’z Shopping Spree, and Dollar Tree) make up 65% of the center and have been tenants in the center for an average of 23 years.

 As part of the closing, Albany Road also completed the simultaneous sale of the five existing rooftop leases to American Tower Corporation (NYSE: AMT) for $1,850,000.
-The sale to AMT not only monetized a non-core revenue stream, but it also created an arbitrage opportunity, as the sale to AMT reflected a 7.0% cap rate and the asset was bought at a 9.2% cap rate.
+The sale to AMT not only monetized a non-core revenue stream, but it also created an arbitrage opportunity, as the sale to AMT reflected a 7.0% cap rate.
 Going forward, AMT will continue to manage and lease the roof under a 99-year easement, and we will be entitled to 50% of any revenue generated from new telecommunication leases.
 This will represent windfall revenue that was not factored into the underwriting.